5 Feb 2017 1 Comment

-Here are photos of foreign warships, that have passed through Bosphorus, during the last 7 days:
+Here are photos of foreign warships, that have passed through Bosphorus, last two weeks:

 The list of the foreign warships passed through Istanbul Strait is here.

 30 Apr 2016 1 Comment